Update March 2021 – Currently No Spruce Products are listed as EPA certified products

-Spruce Wifi (Gen2) 16 zone Irrigation Controller is EPA WaterSense® Certified!
+Spruce Wifi (Gen2) 16 zone Irrigation Controller is EPA WaterSense® was certified and listed for rebates in 2018, but is now de-listed.

-Spruce qualifies for the EPA WaterSense® Rebate for weather-based irrigation controllers in many US regions.
-Some regions also offer rebates for soil moisture sensors or flow meters.
-Check the EPA WaterSense® Rebate Finder for rebates in your area that will help cover the cost of Spruce equipment.
+Spruce no longer qualifies for the EPA WaterSense® Rebate for weather-based irrigation controllers in many US regions.
+Some regions will recognize the Swat test and offer a rebate.
+Many also offer rebates for soil moisture sensors or flow meters.

 Check with your local water district since not all rebates are listed on the EPA website.
 Our own local district is not listed on the EPA website, but offers rebates at the Santa Clara Water District Irrigation Equipment Rebate page.

-Spruce is certified as a Weather-based irrigation controller and must meet the performance and feature specifications outlined by the EPA.
+Spruce is tested to the Weather-based irrigation controller SWAT test and must meet the performance and feature specifications outlined by the test.
 All irrigation controllers must meet the same standards to qualify for certification.
-The irrigation controllers must also pass a 3rd party test procedure to ensure water times are within EPA specifications.
+The SWAT test is performed by a 3rd party to ensure water times are within scientific specifications.

 An outline of the requirements: